nforystek/neotext/Source/BasicNeotext/README..md

 compile directives to accomodate the -1 but there isn't a great way of acheievement because the properties window puts

 the spaces back in automatically. so VBIDE=-1 vs. VBIDE = -1 solves the entry door way the comprise compiles #defines.

+KNowing their converted to a C linker, escape code the #define with a space, cut'em, then -1 is allowed to be true again!